auvi/linum/README.md

 # linum
-Print line numbers with continuations for multiple files Sort of like cat -n but works with multiple files.
+Print line numbers with continuations for multiple files Sort of like `cat -n` but works with multiple files.

+## Install
+Get the code and build:

+    git clone github.com/auvi/linum
+    make

+If you have a `~/bin` folder you can install:

+    make install

 ## Usage
 Single file: